OHS for Supervisors – Everything You Need to Know

 Learn how to navigate the OHS Act and understand the duties of a supervisor.

-- Health & Safety Awareness Training for Supervisors
+- Health & Safety Awareness Training for Ontario Supervisors (1-hour eCourse)

 Learn how to recognize, assess and control the hazards in your workplace - from machines to racking to strains and sprains.